SebastianCoraccio/Dungeon-Generator/README.md

 # Dungeon Generator

-This project creates grid-based dungeon layouts.
+This project creates grid-based dungeon layouts using the `Dungeon` class.
 Each dungeon begins in a start room and then branches off into junctions, hallways, and long hallways.
 The room furthest from the start room is a boss room.
 The layout is configured with different customizable probabilities.
 Different room types branch and creation changes are defined in `config.h`.

+The dungeon class can be moved into a new project for other uses.
+The `main.cc` file simply provides a wrapper to demonstrate, interact, and test the `Dungeon` class.

-Below are some sample dungeons.
+Below are some sample representations of dungeons and instructions to run this application.

 **Key**
 ```